alpha-tango-kilo/close_already/README.md

 As explained, the basic principle is to provide a threadpool which handles file closures

 This implementation uses a zero-sized wrapper type [`FastClose`](https://docs.rs/close_already/latest/close_already/struct.FastClose.html) (no memory overhead, woo!), which has a custom [`Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html) implementation, which will send the file handle to a thread pool when it's no longer needed, to allow multiple threads to parallelise the waiting time for file closures.
-The thread pool is lazily initialised when the first [`FastClose`](https://docs.rs/close_already/latest/close_already/struct.FastClose.html) is dropped (using the newly stabilised [`OnceLock`](https://doc.rust-lang.org/std/sync/struct.OnceLock.html))
+The thread pool is lazily initialised when the first [`FastClose`](https://docs.rs/close_already/latest/close_already/struct.FastClose.html) is dropped (using the newly stabilised [`OnceLock`](https://doc.rust-lang.org/std/sync/struct.OnceLock.html))*

 The [`FastClose`](https://docs.rs/close_already/latest/close_already/struct.FastClose.html) struct implements [`Deref`](https://doc.rust-lang.org/std/ops/trait.Deref.html) and [`DerefMut`](https://doc.rust-lang.org/std/ops/trait.DerefMut.html), meaning you can completely ignore its existence for all intents and purposes, and then let the magic happen as it goes out of scope

 The best part is how concise the solution is to implement, with the basic core logic taking under 30 lines; with most of the bulk coming from delegating trait implementations and providing standard library convenience function equivalents

+(* on non-`threadpool` backends, the global thread pool / executor is used)

-### Does it work?
+## Does it work?

 In short, yes, almost concerningly well.
 Proper benchmarks incoming, but using a patched version of [`norad`](https://github.com/linebender/norad) - a library for manipulating Unified Font Objects (a font source format notorious for having hundreds or thousands of small files) - I observed a 67% increase in write performance while `norad` was running single-threaded, or when enabling its `rayon` feature, I still observed a ~10% speed-up, despite a sub-optimal implementation (conflicting threadpools)

 ## Contributing

+There's a [Justfile](https://github.com/casey/just#readme) for ease of running checks & tests across multiple backends.
+It requires [`cargo-hack`](https://lib.rs/crates/cargo-hack) to be installed, and the `x86_64-pc-windows-msvc` target for your toolchain.
+Run `just` to see available recipes

+Please ensure your code is formatted with **nightly** `rustfmt` and there are no Clippy lints for any backend when submitting your PR

 ### I want to add support for _____ backend!

 Go for it!
-Put it behind a feature gate, ensure that you can't have multiple backends enabled, and then change the type within `CLOSER_POOL` and add an implementation of `Drop` for `FastClose` that submits the `OwnedHandle` to your pool.
+Put it behind a feature gate, add the feature name to the `mutually_exclusive_features::exactly_one_of!` block at the top of `lib.rs`, and then add a new definition of `Drop::drop` for `windows::FastClose` that's enabled by your feature flag.
-Everything else just works!
+If you're lazily initialising your own thread pool / executor, you'll naturally need a `static OnceLock` as well, the same as how `backend-threadpool` works.
+That's it!

 ### I want to add support for _____ trait that I need!